croessner/nauthilus-ui/README.md

 A standalone web-based configuration builder for the Nauthilus authentication server.

+> **⚠️ IMPORTANT**: This application requires both the React frontend and Express backend to be running simultaneously.
+Simply use `npm start` to run both servers together.
+See the [Getting Started](#getting-started) section for details.

 ## Overview

 This UI provides a user-friendly way to create and edit Nauthilus configuration files without having to edit YAML files manually.
 It's built with React, TypeScript, and Material-UI, and works completely independently from the Nauthilus service.